LooDaHu/ARORA_General_-Introduction/Welcome file.md

 This is just a simple tutorial how to fast set up, if you want to learn more and deep, please refer [API GUIDE](https://www.django-rest-framework.org/)

-Because Django_REST_framework is based on Django, if
+Because Django_REST_framework is based on Django, if you feel not good enough for Django_REST_framework, using Django is a good option to develop your code.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzMjk0MTcwMCw5Mjg3MzU5OTgsLTk2Nz
+eyJoaXN0b3J5IjpbLTU1NTIwMDE1NSw5Mjg3MzU5OTgsLTk2Nz
 M2MzM2LDI4NDA2NTczNiwtMzkzOTk0NzMwLDg0NDgxMDIwMiwt
 NDY3NDI1MjY3LDE4NjQ2NjA2NzQsMTkyMzU4MzU2NiwxMzI1MD
 U2MDgyLDEwMjAwODQzOTEsMTcxMDAyMDE5NywtMTQ3MTI2NTky